-West Yorkshire and Harrogate Health and Care Partnership is one of three national dementia pilot sites exploring what work can be done collectively across an Integrated Care System area to reduce non-essential hospital admissions for people living with dementia.
+West Yorkshire Health and Care Partnership is one of three national dementia pilot sites exploring what work can be done collectively across an Integrated Care System area to reduce non-essential hospital admissions for people living with dementia.

-A key part of the work in West Yorkshire and Harrogate Health and Care Partnership has been focused on improving opportunities for people affected by dementia and/or frailty (including family carers) to have a conversation about their wishes for future care, to record these and to share them with staff involved in their care.
+A key part of the work in West Yorkshire Health and Care Partnership has been focused on improving opportunities for people affected by dementia and/or frailty (including family carers) to have a conversation about their wishes for future care, to record these and to share them with staff involved in their care.

 It's particularly important for people living with dementia that they are offered these opportunities in a timely way.
 This ensures that, if they choose to, people are able to make their wishes known regarding future care, helping the people who care for them and about them to understand what they would have wanted if they are no longer able communicate this themselves.

 A new document, My Future Wishes – Advance Care Plan has been developed with health, social care and voluntary sector staff and with people who are affected by dementia.
-A guide to advance care planning is also now available and you can now watch a new film showing people from diverse backgrounds who work and live in West Yorkshire and Harrogate sharing their positive thoughts and experiences of making an Advance Care Plan.
+A guide to advance care planning is also now available and you can now watch a new film showing people from diverse backgrounds who work and live in West Yorkshire sharing their positive thoughts and experiences of making an Advance Care Plan.